 - Kill the H pylori bacteria (if present)

 - Reduce acid levels in the stomach

-Take all of your medicines as your doctor recommends.
+Take all of your medicines as you have been told.
 Other changes in your lifestyle can also help.

-If you have a peptic ulcer with an H. pylori infection, the standard treatment uses different combinations of the following medications for 7- 14 days:
+If you have a peptic ulcer with an H pylori infection, the standard treatment uses different combinations of the following medicines for 7 to 14 days: